-The VHA may use the same selection preferences that are used for the tenant-based voucher program, establish selection criteria or preferences for the PBV program as a whole, or for occupancy of particular PBV developments or units.
-The VHA must provide an absolute selection preference for eligible in-place families as described in Section 17-VI.B. above.
+The VPHA may use the same selection preferences that are used for the tenant-based voucher program, establish selection criteria or preferences for the PBV program as a whole, or for occupancy of particular PBV developments or units.
+The VPHA must provide an absolute selection preference for eligible in-place families as described in Section 17-VI.B. above.

-The VHA may establish a selection preference for families who qualify for voluntary services, including disability-specific services, offered in conjunction with assisted units, provided that preference is consistent with the VHA plan.
-The VHA may not, however, grant a preference to a person with a specific disability [FR Notice 1/18/17].
+The PVHA may establish a selection preference for families who qualify for voluntary services, including disability-specific services, offered in conjunction with assisted units, provided that preference is consistent with the VPHA plan.
+The VPHA may not, however, grant a preference to a person with a specific disability [FR Notice 1/18/17].

 In advertising such a project, the owner may advertise the project as offering services for a particular type of disability; however, the project must be open to all otherwise eligible disabled persons who may benefit from services provided in the project.
-In these projects, disabled residents may not be required to accept the particular services offered as a condition of occupancy.
+In these projects, disabled s, Inc. Page 17-27 residents may not be required to accept the particular services offered as a condition of occupancy.